This article may be sponsored or include a provided product or affiliate link. See footer and Affiliate Disclaimer for full details.

-Today I went on a "Ride The Ducks Seattle" Sightseeing Tour in Seattle.
-It was a different, a fun way to explore a new city and I have enjoyed it pretty much.
+Today I went on a “Ride The Ducks Seattle” Sightseeing Tour in Seattle.
+It was a different, fun way to explore a new city, and I have enjoyed it pretty much.

-The tour started at Westlake Center from where we headed to Lake Union and crossed the Aurora Bridge where we enjoyed a beautiful view on Mount Rainier and Lake Union.
+The tour started at Westlake Center, from where we headed to Lake Union and crossed the Aurora Bridge, where we enjoyed a beautiful view of Mount Rainier and Lake Union.

 Related Posts